 The benefits of better engagement

-Despite the challenges presented by the COVID-19 pandemic, improving provider engagement is one of the best things you can do for your organization right now.
+Improving provider engagement is one of the best things you can do for your organization to increase retention.
 Engaged providers are more likely to provide better patient outcomes, report higher well-being, and contribute to lower costs overall.
-It’s also a step toward changing the culture around physicians’ mental health — at a time when many need it most.